Centipede Class (Year 1) 2024 - 2025

 This half term in maths we are going to be working on:

-Mass and Volume small steps
+Fractions small steps

 Everyday 8.50 - 9.30 am we will have our phonics lesson.
 Each child will bring home a shiny book and paper book which are matched to the sounds they are learning in their phonics group.
 Your child will have read the paper copy already in school and will be able to share this with you independently.
 The shiny book will be new to them and they may require some adult support with this as they decode the words.